 After 2 days in Petra, we caught the bus to Wadi Rum.
 This bus is great – cheap and it picked us up at our hotel.

-We had booked a full day and night jeep tour of Wadi Rum.
+We had booked a full day and night jeep tour of Wadi Rum with Bedouin Directions.
 We had been told that a couple were arriving the same day and would share the cost of the tour so we drank Bedouin tea and we waited and waited and waited… After a couple hours of waiting we decided to set out without this couple.
 We stopped at a spring but it was already getting hot and we didn’t have the energy to climb the large boulders to the spring.

 We drove to see other rock formations and stopped to climb a large dune.
 After the climb, we were driven to a shady spot between several large cliffs for lunch.
 Our driver laid out a straw mat and cooked us a hot lunch.
 The heat was pretty unbearable and I was so tired I fell asleep.
 Somehow I slept almost 2 hours!